SixDimensions/AEM-Tools/oak-compact/README.md

 Likewise you could alias this and use just the command itself, likely useful if you have multiple AEM instances.

+There are many options that can be passed into the run-compact script:
+* ```-j``` = Specify the JVM Parameters for compaction
+* ```-p``` = The pid file - use if you want run-compact to shutdown and start your AEM instances before and after compaction for you.
+* ```-i``` = instance type, in case you are compacting both an author and publish on the same system, this flag allows the script to switch between the proper start/stop commands.

 You can find the appropriate oak-run jar at: https://mvnrepository.com/artifact/org.apache.jackrabbit/oak-run